Russian doctor has trace of radiation after explosion

 Russian officials’ changing and contradictory accounts of the incident drew comparisons to Soviet attempts to cover up the 1986 explosion and fire at the Chernobyl nuclear power plant in Ukraine, the world’s worst nuclear disaster.

-The Russian Defense Ministry at first denied any radiation leak in the incident even as the authorities in nearby Severodvinsk reported a spike in radiation and advised people to stay indoors and close windows.
+The Russian Defense Ministry at first denied any radiation leak in the incident even as authorities in nearby Severodvinsk reported a spike in radiation and advised people to stay indoors and close windows.
 Terrified residents rushed to buy iodine, which can help reduce risks from exposure to radiation.

+Peskov argued that a Chernobyl-style cover-up is undoable now due to fast and multi-sourced information.
+“The situations like the one in Chernobyl are impossible,” he said.

+Sergei Ivanov, Putin’s adviser on environmental issues, angrily rejected comparisons with Chernobyl as “sheer nonsense.”

 Russia’s state weather and environmental monitoring agency said the peak radiation reading in Severodvinsk on Aug.
 8 briefly reached 1.78 microsieverts per hour in just one neighborhood — about 16 times the average.
-Peak readings in other parts of Severodvinsk varied between 0.45 and 1.33 microsieverts for a couple of hours before returning to norm.
+Peak readings in other parts of Severodvinsk varied between 0.45 and 1.33 microsieverts for a couple of hours before returning to normal.

 The Comprehensive Nuclear Test Ban Treaty Organization said earlier this week that several Russian radiation monitoring stations went silent shortly after the explosion.
 Observers saw that as part of an effort to conceal the radiation data, which could help determine the technology that was being tested at the time of the explosion.